-- Facade articulation standards shall be as required by Code Section 15-1003, Density and Massing Development Standards, Code Section 15-1005, Facade Design Development Standards, and applicable Overlay District regulations. - Above the ground floor, at least one projection or recess will be provided for every 100 50 horizontal feet, such that the projection or recess be not less than 24 inches in depth for a width of not less than four feet.
+Facade articulation standards shall be as required by Code Section 15-1003, Density and

-Façades may be more articulated and residential in character or flatter and more urban in character.
-On already built-up blocks, the existing pattern should be respected.
-On new blocks, buildings closer to the street should be less articulated, and buildings further from the street may be more articulated.
-However, buildings in the RM zones of the Tower District should be generally simpler than their more articulated suburban counterparts.
-[Proposed alteration of original TDDC text.]
+- Massing Development Standards, Code Section 15-1005, Facade Design Development Standards, and applicable Overlay District regulations. - Above the ground floor, at least one projection or recess will be provided for every 50 horizontal feet, such that the projection or recess be not less than 24 inches in depth for a width of not less than four feet.

-In general, building widths should be consistent with adjacent properties.
+- Façades may be more articulated and residential in character or flatter and more urban in character.
+On already built-up blocks, the existing pattern should be respected. - In general, building widths should be consistent with adjacent properties.
 On new blocks, or blocks with no established pattern, building widths of 30 to 50 feet are most appropriate.